 Step 5: Testing the ionCube Loader

-To test if ionCube loader is now installed and properly configured on your server, check your PHP version once more.
+Check your PHP version to test if the IonCube loader is installed and properly configured on your server.
 You should be able to see a message indicating that PHP is installed and configured with the ionCube loader extension (status should be enabled).

 Congratulations on setting up the ionCube Loader on your CentOS 7 server. ionCube loader is a PHP extension for loading files secured and encoded with a PHP encoder.
 We hope that everything worked fine while following this guide.
-If you will come across any kind of problems, don’t hesitate to contact us via the dedicated comment section below.
+If you have any problems, don’t hesitate to contact us via the dedicated comment section below.